 They had lived about forty years in a big old Colonial with a full

-walk-up attic and a barn, and they had saved literally everything: bank
+walk-up attic and a barn, and they had saved literally everything, for at least 40 years: bank

 statements, cancelled checks, tax returns, odds & ends.
 They always